Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Formulation of the problem

 We can now state the main assumptions about the system that will enable us to focus on the Fermi sea shakeup effect \\ (1) The recoil of the daughter ion from the beta decay will be neglected.
 This effect and its mitigation strategies have been addressed in recent literature~\cite{PhysRevD.104.116004,de2022plutonium,adamov2001fermi,apponi2022heisenberg}.
-Although significant on the $10\, \rm meV$ scale, this effect is not directly related to the Fermi sea shakeup discussed here. \\ (2) We neglect the electron-electron scattering in the graphene sheet.
-We include the Coulomb interaction between electrons only in the form of the Random Phase Approximation (RPA) \cite{mahan_many-particle_2000, giuliani2005quantum} corrections to the dielectric response of graphene. \\ (3) We only focus on the processes which do not result in the excitation of internal degrees of freedom of the daughter ion.
-Only such processes are relevant to the neutrino capture experiment.\\ (4) We assume that the graphene sample spatially uniform.
-Where we analyse the effect of disorder, we assume that the disorder is spatially uniform.\\ (5) We neglect crystalline lattice effects arising from the the lateral position of the beta-decayer relative to the graphene sheet.
-This is because the X-ray edge singularity is an infrared phenomenon, arising from the long-range Coulomb interaction, which is insensitive to the exact position of the Coulomb centre inside the unit cell. \\ (6) We assume for simplicity that the initial charge state of the beta-decayer is neutral. \\ (7) We assume that the beta-decay of the nucleus produces a long-lived daughter ion.
-The quantitative meaning of long-lived will be elaborated later.\\ (8) We assume that the temperature of the system is less than the resolution of the detector, which is about 100K.
-We thus neglect thermal effects and consider our model at zero temperature.
+Although significant on the $10\, \rm meV$ scale, this effect is not directly related to the Fermi sea shakeup discussed here. \\ (2) We only focus on the processes that do not result in the excitation of internal degrees of freedom of the daughter ion.
+Only such processes are relevant to the neutrino capture experiment.\\ (3) We assume that the graphene sample is spatially uniform.
+Where we analyse the effect of disorder, we assume that the disorder is spatially uniform.\\ (4) We neglect crystalline lattice effects arising from the lateral position of the beta-decayer relative to the graphene sheet.
+This is because the X-ray edge singularity is an infrared phenomenon, arising from the long-range Coulomb interaction, which is insensitive to the exact position of the Coulomb centre inside the unit cell. \\ (5) We assume for simplicity that the initial charge state of the beta-decayer is neutral. \\ (6) We assume that the temperature of the system is less than the resolution of the detector, which is about 100K.
+We thus neglect thermal effects and consider our model at zero temperature.\\ Based on the above assumptions, we formulate the Hamiltonian